-Brexit, the election of president of the United States, and numerous other material events impacting the international financial market have elevated the risk of uncertainty in the market, substantially increasing the difficulty for global financial companies to manage their business.
-Due to the stagnating global growth in the global economy, Taiwan’s export trading slowed.
-Although the country’s economy is recovering, financial holdings are still faced with many challenges.
-For example, the banking industry is influenced by the subdued housing market and low interest rate; the securities sector is affected by the diminishing trading volume in the stock market.
+Brexit, the election of president of the United States, and numerous other material events impacting the international ﬁnancial market have elevated the risk of uncertainty in the market, substantially increasing the difficulty for global financial companies to manage their businesses.
+In addition, stagnating global economic growth has slowed Taiwan's export trade.
+Although the country's economy is recovering, financial holding companies still face many challenges.
+For example, the banking industry is being dampened by the subdued housing market and low interest rate, whereas the securities sector is being affected by the stock market's diminishing trading volume.

-However, despite these challenges, CTBC Holding had persevered and was able to sustain outstanding performance for the year.
-Thanks largely to the exceptional performance of its subsidiary CTBC Bank and CTBC Holding’s prominent performance after acquiring Taiwan Life, CTBC Holding generated after-tax profit totaling NT$27.9 billion, indicating favorable management of its income and expenditure budgets.
-Going forward, CTBC Holding will be looking to support the New Southbound Policy, continue to expand its business operation, and extend its presence in China and Asian markets and join them in a global network to provide global financial services.
-Internally, CTBC group has always adopted cross-selling strategy as its business orientation to enhance the effectiveness of cross-selling strategy and maximize the benefits offered by financial holding groups.
-CTBC Holding will continue to uphold its brand spirit of “We are family”, corporate mission of “protect and build, and its brand features of "Caring, Professional, and Trustworthy" as we strive to strengthen corporate governance, fulfill corporate social responsibility, and create values for customers, employees, shareholders, and society as a whole.
-We aim to become “Taiwan Champion, Asia Leader”- a leading brand with the best governance, and the most trusted financial institution by customers and shareholders.
+Despite these challenges, CTBC Holding persevered and was able to sustain outstanding performance in 2016.
+Thanks largely to the exceptional performance of subsidiary CTBC Bank and CTBC Holding's prominent performance after acquiring Taiwan Life, CTBC Holding generated after-tax profit totaling NT$27.9 billion, indicating favorable management of its income and expenditure budgets.
+Going forward, CTBC Holding will be looking to support the government's New Southbound Policy by continuing to expand its business operations and to extend its presence in the China and Asian markets, building a dense global network to provide global ﬁnancial services.
+Internally, our group has always adopted cross-selling as its business orientation in order to maximize the beneﬁts offered by ﬁnancial holding groups.
+CTBC Holding will continue to uphold its brand spirit of "We are family," corporate mission to "Protect and Build," and brand values of "Caring, Professional, and Trustworthy" as we strive to strengthen corporate governance, fulﬁll corporate social responsibility, and create value for customers, employees, shareholders, and society as a whole.
+We aim to become a "Taiwan Champion, Asia Leader-a leading brand with the best governance and the ﬁnancial institution most trusted by customers and shareholders.

 Business Plans and Results

-(1) Continue to integrate life insurance resources and facilitate rapid growth with CTBC group resources
+(1) Continue to integrate life insurance resources and facilitate rapid growth by utilizing CTBC group resources

-CTBC Holding completed the merger with Taiwan Life on January 1, 2016.
-Through comprehensive integration of CTBC's resources and use of its existing channels, CTBC Holding assisted with the growth of Taiwan Life and also developed a multitude of products in order to provide customers with a one-stop service platform on which their financial needs are sated.
-In future, CTBC Holding will continue to reinforce its extant organizational scale, boost the growth of Taiwan Life’s assets, and maximize the synergies of CTBC group through cross-selling opportunities of CTBC subsidiaries.
+CTBC Holding completed its acquisition of Taiwan Life on January 1, 2016.
+Through the comprehensive integration of CTBC's resources and use of its existing channels, CTCB Holding assisted with the growth of Taiwan Life and developed numerous products to provide customers with a one-stop service platform to ﬁll their ﬁnancial needs.
+In the future, CTCB Holding will continue to reinforce its existing organizational scale, boost the growth of Taiwan Life's assets, and maximize the synergies of CTBC group through cross-selling opportunities with CTBC subsidiaries.

-(2) Support governmental policies and strive toward becoming a regional financial institution
+(2) Support government policies and strive toward becoming a regional financial institution

-CTBC Bank launched the opening of its third branch in China, Xiamen Branch, in July 2016.
-The Xiamen Branch will be linked to 258 of CTBC’s branches in Taiwan and Hong Kong as well as overseas branches to build a full-range cross-border financial platform that offers a comprehensive range of financial products and services, including trade financing and international insurance and finance.
-In addition to preparing to establish joint-venture consumer finance companies in China, CTBC Holding is also intensely seeking potential investment opportunities in Southeast Asian countries, such as strategic investments, share investments, or merger and acquisition that target specific customer base, network, and complementary services.
-For example, CTBC Holding can sign a memorandum of understanding or an equity contract with LH Financial Group Public Company Limited (LHFG) in Thailand, to acquire 35.6% equity in LHFG’s and seats on the Board through equity investment.
-This investment has been approved by the FSC.
-In the future, CTBC Holding will develop regional financial services in accordance with the government’s New Southbound Policy.
-The Tokyo Star Bank also has established another business scope in investing in private equity funds.
-As of the end of 2016, The Tokyo Star Bank has invested in 12 private equity funds which covers funds in leasing, manufacturing, retail sales, IT, etc. The investment amount totaled to JPY 4.58 billion with a total strong investment return of 20.7%.
+CTCB Bank launched its third branch in China in July 2016.
+This branch, in the city of Xiamen, will be linked to 258 of CTBC's branches in Taiwan and Hong Kong as well as overseas branches to build a full-range crossborder ﬁnancial platform that offers a comprehensive array of ﬁnancial products and services, including trade ﬁnancing and international insurance and ﬁnance.
+In addition to preparing to establish joint-venture consumer finance companies in China, CTBC Holding is also intensely seeking potential investment opportunities in Southeast Asian countries, such as strategic investments, share investments, as well as M&A that target speciﬁc customer bases, networks, and complementary services.
+For example, CTBC Holding signed a memorandum of understanding with LH Financial Group (LHFG) in Thailand to acquire 35.6% equity in LHFG and seats on its board through equity investment.
+This investment has been approved by the Financial Supervisory Commission.
+In the future, CTBC Holding will develop regional ﬁnancial services in accordance with the Taiwan government's New Southbound Policy.
+The Tokyo Star Bank has also expanded its business scope by investing in private 3 equity funds.
+As of the end of 2016, the Bank had invested in 12 private equity funds, including ones covering funds in leasing, manufacturing, retail sales, and IT.
+The investment amount totaled 4.58 billion yen, with a strong investment return of 20.7%.

 (3) Reinforce corporate governance and enhance brand value

-As a response measure to the frequently occurring cases of severe penalties imposed upon large international financial institutions by local competent authorities, foreign companies have successively increased the stringency of their corporate governance and regulatory compliance, particularly with regards to money laundering prevention, which is now included as the main target of improvement.
-CTBC Holding responds quickly to the need for organizational reform.
-The extraordinary general meeting of the shareholders in December 2016 approved the changes made to the Board structure, in which more than half of the total number of seats is given to independent directors.
-This change serves to enhance board independence, ensure balance of power, and encourage board decisions to be made transparent, thereby generating a positive influence on the company’s governance and performance in the future.
-CTBC Holding is the first financial institution in Taiwan to have more than half of its board composed of independent directors, which is not only in keeping with the international trends, but also highlights the value CTBC places on corporate governance to establish itself as a credible financial institution.
+In response to the severe penalties frequently imposed on large international ﬁnancial institutions by local authorities, foreign companies have successively increased the stringency of their corporate governance and regulatory compliance, particularly regarding money-laundering prevention, which is now included as the main target for improvement.
+CTBC Holding has been among these businesses in responding quickly to the need for organizational reform.
+The extraordinary general meeting of the shareholders in December 2016 approved changes to the board's structure that require more than half of all seats to be given to independent directors.
+This change enhances board independence, ensures balance of power, and encourages board decisions to be made transparent, thereby positively inﬂuencing the company's future governance and performance.
+We are the ﬁrst ﬁnancial institution in Taiwan to have more than half of its board composed of independent directors, which is not only in keeping with international trends but also highlights the value we place on corporate governance in seeking to establish CTBC Holding as a credible ﬁnancial institution.

 2. 2016 Business Plans, Strategies and Results

-CTBC Holding has many subsidiaries that specialize in a broad variety of services from banking, securities, life insurance, venture capital, asset management, investment trust, security service, to lottery.
-In addition, 99.7% of revenues and profits are recognized using the equity method and are mostly contributed by the banking subsidiary, whereas other income made up the remaining 0.3%.
-In 2016, CTBC Holding concluded a consolidated after-tax profit of NTD 27.9 billion and a consolidated after-tax profit of 9.98% on return to ordinary shareholders, which ranked top among all financial holding companies.
+CTBC Holding has many subsidiaries that specialize in a broad variety of services, from banking, securities, life insurance, venture capital, and asset management to investment trusts, security services, and lottery draws.
+In addition, 99.7% of revenues and proﬁts are recognized using the equity method and are mostly contributed by the banking subsidiary, with the remaining 0.3% coming from other income.
+In 2016, CTBC Holding recorded a consolidated after-tax profit of NT$27.9 billion and a consolidated after-tax profit of 9.98% on return to ordinary shareholders—the most among all ﬁnancial holding companies.

-Moreover, CTBC Holding achieved 167 major awards local and abroad in 2016, 20 more awards from last year.
-Of these awards, 147 were for outstanding performance in corporate governance, brand image, corporate social responsibilities, personal banking, wealth management, institutional banking, digital payment, and innovation.
-For the first time, CTBC Holding was rated as the 2016 Best Taiwan Global Brands and, for the fifteenth time, recognized as the Best Bank in Taiwan by FinanceAsia.
-These categories and number of achievements are unmatched in Taiwan's banking industry and are the best testament to CTBC Holding's outstanding performance.
-Additionally, CTBC Holding was included as a component of the Dow Jones Sustainability Index (DJSI) in 2016 for the first time, which is an acknowledgment of CTBC’s sustainable corporate management at the international level and indicates that CTBC Holding’s economic, environmental, and social performance have been affirmed as an internationally acclaimed brand.
+Moreover, CTBC Holding achieved 167 major local and international awards in 2016—20 more than the previous year.
+Of these awards, 147 were for outstanding performance in corporate governance, brand image, corporate social responsibility, personal banking, wealth management, institutional banking, digital payment, and innovation.
+For the ﬁrst time, we were named among the Best Taiwan Global Brands and, for the 15th time, recognized as the Best Bank in Taiwan by FinanceAsia.
+This scale of categories and number of achievements are unmatched in Taiwan's banking industry and are the best testament to CTBC Holding's outstanding performance.
+Additionally, we were included as a component of the Dow Jones Sustainability Index for the ﬁrst time last year—an acknowledgment of our sustainable international-standard corporate management and an indication of the global acclaim earned by our economic, environmental, and social performance.

-Nevertheless, in terms of finance, risk management, information, human resource, and branding strategies, CTBC Holding has taken a number of initiatives to explore ways of improving performance and maximizing group synergies that would lead to an economy of scale providing a broad variety of services.
-Internally, the Company also improves upon the concept and policy of regulatory compliance to comprehensively raise employees’ awareness on legal compliance.
+This recognition did not breed complacency, and we have continued striving in terms of finance, risk management, information, human resources, and branding strategies to explore new means of improving performance and maximizing group synergies to yield an economy of scale providing a broad variety of services.
+Internally, we are also seeking to further tighten our policies governing regulatory compliance and to comprehensively raise employees' awareness of legal compliance.

 Date and Result of the Latest Credit Rating